 About Pelvic Congestion Syndrome and Embolization

-Chronic pelvic pain affects as many as 15% of all women 18 to 50 years of age, and accounts for up to 40% of all gynecology office visits.
+Pelvic Congestion Syndrome (PCS) is a chronic condition that affects as many as 15% of all women 18 to 50 years of age, and accounts for up to 40% of all gynecology office visits.
+Pelvic Congestion occurs in women when varicose veins form below the abdomen within the pelvic region.
 Your pelvic pain is considered chronic if you’ve had it for at least six months.

 While there are many causes of chronic pelvic pain, the one our physicians focus on is called pelvic venous insufficiency .
 This condition is related to problems with the veins and circulation in the ovaries, particularly overly enlarged veins.
 You might think of it as varicose veins of the ovaries.

 The cause of pelvic venous insufficiency is often unknown.
 It could be related to a physical issue, such as the positioning of the uterus, inflammation, or previous deep vein thrombosis of the pelvis.
 Hormones are likely also involved, since the condition is more common in premenopausal women.
 It is also more common in women who have had more than one baby.

 Pelvic venous insufficiency often goes undiagnosed.
 Some physicians may not understand the condition; or they mistakenly think there’s no treatment, so there’s no point in a diagnosis.
 However, our physicians can provide a treatment that may relieve your pain.

 The symptoms often include continual pain and discomfort in your pelvis, like a dull ache, particularly if you’ve been standing for a long time, after sex, before your period, and when pregnant.
 The pain is usually worse on one side.
 You may also feel a sense of fullness in your legs and bladder, as well as:

 - Pain in your lower back